oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/management/logging/LogCaptureForArchive.md

 You may find that the log is reporitng an error similar to this :

   ```
-  [error]: #0 unexpected error error_class=Aws::S3::Errors::BucketAlreadyExists error="Either the bucket 'TGFLCOMPAT' in namespace 'oractdemeabdmnative' already exists or you are not authorized to create it"`
+  [error]: #0 unexpected error error_class=Aws::S3::Errors::BucketAlreadyExists error="Either the bucket 'TG-FLCOMPAT' in namespace 'oractdemeabdmnative' already exists or you are not authorized to create it"`
   ```

 There are several possible causes.